Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - “Do you think space tourism will become common in the future?”

-- Opinions with reasons: Not just stating views but explaining them
+✅ Opinions with reasons-explaining views, not just stating them

 Speaking assessment criteria:

-- Fluency and Coherence (25%): How smoothly you speak and how well ideas connect
+- Fluency and Coherence (25%): How smoothly you speak and connect ideas

 - Lexical Resource (25%): Vocabulary range and precision

-- Practice speaking English daily, even if alone—describe your day, discuss news, explain recipes
+✅ Practice speaking English daily-describe your day, discuss news, explain recipes

-- Record yourself to identify hesitations, repetitions, and grammar errors
+✅ Record yourself to identify hesitations and errors

-- Don’t use overly complex vocabulary you’re uncomfortable with—it often backfires
+✅ Don’t use overly complex vocabulary you’re uncomfortable with

-- Relax and treat it like a conversation—the examiner wants you to succeed!
+✅ Relax and treat it like a conversation

 1. Paper-Based IELTS (Traditional Format)